Simulating 2D lattice gauge theories on a qudit quantum computer: Towards refining the gauge field discretization

 \section{Towards refining the gauge field discretization}

-While our results in Fig.~\ref{fig:1}f show that the relevant physics is already captured even for the minimal truncation of $d = 3$, we now turn our attention to controlling the number of gauge field levels.
+The hardware-efficient representation of gauge fields allows us to experimentally address a second prerequisite on the path towards simulating Nature through LGT quantum computations: controlling the number of gauge field levels.
 More specifically, we demonstrate how our qudit platform allows us to seamlessly improve the gauge field discretization from qutrits ($d=3$) to ququints ($d=5$).
 As a concrete example, we study the dependence of the plaquette expectation value on the bare coupling at different discretizations, as a first important step towards quantum computations of the running of the coupling.
 To this end, we consider QED on a 2D lattice with periodic boundary conditions, which takes the form of a torus, see \figref{fig:2}{a}.

 For our proof-of-concept demonstration, we consider a pure gauge theory $\hat{H} = g^2\hat{H}_E +(1/g^2) \hat{H}_B$, see Eq.~\eqref{eq:Hamiltonian_terms}. \figrefp{fig:2}{b} shows the minimal system consisting of four vertices and eight gauge fields (one per link).
 Using Gauss’ law we reduce the number of independent gauge fields to five, and it can be shown that three of these are sufficient to describe ground state properties~\cite{paper1}.
 Instead of describing the gauge degrees of freedom in terms of the fields associated with the individual links of the lattice as before, we switch to a more convenient description in terms of operators called ``rotators''.
 As explained in Ref.~\cite{paper1}, each of the three rotators in our simulation can be visualized as loops around a different plaquette, see \figrefp{fig:2}{b}.